The candidate interviews are posted to the podcast feeds, and on our The 155 Podcast webpage.

 - What are two changes you will propose to improve quality of life in Hamilton?

 - Hamilton City Council decided against ranked balloting.
-Ranked balloting enables voters to choose by prioritizing candidates they feel qualified for public office and best able to represent them.
+Ranked balloting enables voters to choose by prioritizing candidates – usually the top three – they feel qualified for public office and best able to represent them.
 What is your position on ranked ballots?

-- How will you improve civic governance and engagement in the next four years?
+- How will you improve civic governance and engagement during the next four years?

 - How will the City of Hamilton’s Strategic Plan guide your decision in hiring a new City Manager, and what qualities do you seek in a new City Manager?